brandonjackson/global-dialogues/Data/GD4/GD4_survey_human_readable.md

      - Yes
      - No

+114_branch_a.
+Branch A - What specific thing(s) did the AI say or do that gave you the impression that it understood your emotions or seemed conscious?

+114_branch_b.
+Branch B - What specific thing(s) would the AI need to say or do to give you the impression that it understood your emotions or seemed conscious?

 115. Looking 10-20 years into the future, if AI becomes deeply involved in people's personal relationships, what are your greatest hopes for its positive impact on society?
 Select up to three options that best represent your hopes.
 (If you select 'I don't have strong hopes for positive impact,' please do not select other options.)
      - Significant reduction in loneliness
      - More accessible mental health support